dassarthak18/SobolBox/README.md

 ## Introduction

-A tool for the detection of safety violations in small to medium-sized neural networks.
+A tool for the detection of safety violations in neural networks.
 Takes neural network input in ONNX format and safety specification input in VNNLIB format.

 A spiritual successor to the [INNVerS](https://github.com/iacs-csu-2020/INNVerS) project which was undertaken by myself in collaboration with Shubhajit Roy, presently a Senior Research Fellow at IIT Gandhinagar, and Avishek Lahiri, presently a Senior Research Fellow at IACS Kolkata, for participation in the VNN-COMP 2021 competition but never submitted.